 For a sprint planning stage, a sprint plan meeting is held every day or a week as per requirement and development plans using user stories.
-This is followed by a project retrospective Meeting.
-After the implementation stage along with daily scrum, a sprint review meeting is held.
-The scrum team consists of stakeholders, scrum master, project owner, and Scrum team members.
+A project retrospective Meeting follows this.
+After the implementation stage, along with daily scrum, a sprint review meeting is held.
+The scrum team consists of stakeholders, scrum masters, project owners, and Scrum team members.

 Kanban is an incremental process.
 It fulfills all the 12 different principles of agile methodologies.
 The main aspect of Kanban is the transparency in the software development cycle.
 Kanban boards, tools are used for project traceability.
 This board is used in a 3 step process:

 - To do